confluentinc/ksql/docs/developer-guide/ksqldb-reference/table-functions.md

 functional programming or stream processing frameworks such as
 {{ site.kstreams }}.

+!!! important
+    Table functions are supported only on stream sources.

 Table functions are used in the SELECT clause of a query.
 They cause the query to output potentially more than one row for each input value.